Humans logo

 Scene 5

 As we cuddled, I said to her, "One day I'm going to give you the world.
 I'm going to have a red corvette," and I pictured that reality.
-I didn't want to world, I just wanted the smile that came with giving Juliet all it had to offer.
+I didn't want the world, I just wanted the smile that came with giving Juliet all it had to offer.

-"My mom doesn't like you much," she said.
-And that seemed like a stupid thing to announce.
-I'd known for over a year now that her mother didn't like me!
-I angrily said, "Well, your mom looks like a Christmas Tree in that outfit!" and that's what I started calling her mom.
+I angrily said, "Well, your mom looks like a Christmas Tree in that outfit!" and that's how her mom got her nickname.
 Juliet would enquire why I didn't blurt out to her mom about the Microbiology.
 "Ah.... she wouldn't have believed me anyways...
 Besides, I started playing Nickelback's song Animals in my head instead," and Juliet laughed.
-I'd reasoned that she didn't like me for any good reason, and I could definitely give her a lot of reasons to really not like me.

 Scene 6